 Now, more than ever, creativity should favour access to knowledge and to universal values and principles, and should seek to connect worldwide problems with emerging solutions.
 We must encourage cross-world knowledge and comprehension, to enhance participation and collaboration beyond borders—on global issues such as education, environmental consciousness, and ethics.
 Arts and culture are powerful mediators in the constitution of social realities and personal mindsets.

 With globalization, socio-cultural issues a nd practices now, theoretically, have an international reach.
 A collective of artists and project holders will illustrate—via a general schema of communication transcending locations or personal differences— an enhanced understanding of our realities, limits, tools, objects, symbols, and languages, as well as our philosophies, life choices, and histories.
 By proposing actions and concrete activities, in collaboration with educators, scientist, and humanists, the collective will also propose choices for the future.
-Yet, to paraphrase Prof. Luiz Oosterbeek, the co-coordinator of Arts and Society, the arts do not replace science, and are not reducible to the concerns of the sciences, but they are part of the process of enhancing creativity and imagining new futures.

 The history of the arts and that of man are inseparable.
 Art begins with man, or even, perhaps, with his predecessor, the Australopithecus.
 Man asserted himself from the start as an artist because he collected the “works of art” of nature, then immediately created forms, produced traces, and invented the first ornaments.
 The latter aspect draws on the Neuroscience of Human Flourishing, a new subject area that is gaining support and popularity with many in contemporary society.
 As a movement, we can combine sociological, artistic, psychological, and philosophical perspectives to represent important societal challenges and the means to address them.